m-renaud/m-renaud.github.io/index.md

 # A Brief Introduction

 Hey there!
 My name is Matt Renaud and I'm a software engineer at Google Inc. working on Search Infrastructure.
-You can find me most places online going by the name mrenaud92 (since mrenaud is taken almost everywhere, except for domain names apparently, go figure).
 I really enjoy learning, regardless of what subject, but my main area of interest is Computer Science.
-I graduated in June and have just recently started a full time position as a software engineer at Google in Mountain View California.

-I was first introduced to Computer Science (well, just Linux actually) around 5 years ago by my uncle Roland and was instantly intrigued when I saw him banging away at the terminal and stuff was happening!
+I was first introduced to Computer Science (well, just Linux actually) around 6 years ago by my uncle Roland and was instantly intrigued when I saw him banging away at the terminal and stuff was happening!
 It turns out that I was somewhat technology sheltered up until that point.